Language of Our Heart

 Give us an objective for a meeting, event or presentation and we will provide a space of inclusiveness where that goal can be achieved by valuing and respecting everyone’s voice.

-Meet one of CLC’s interpreters and hear about the unique role they play in supporting our mission.
+Meet one of CLC’s interpreters or translators and hear about the unique role they play in supporting our mission.

 Need help enabling interpretation on Zoom?